brianhouse/sound_art/README.md

 ### Exercises
 Exercises are short assignments to help you get a handle on new techniques.
 In most cases, they are due for the class session following the one in which they are introduced.
 Cumulatively, they make up 15% of your final grade.

-### Survey presentations
+### Presentations
 Each student will give a 10-minute presentation on an influential work of sound art.
 These presentations, which must be organized in slides, should give an overview of the context in which the artist is working and then precede to show the piece, analyze it, and discuss its influence.
 Students should comment thoughtfully on how the work relates to the themes discussed in class as well as to their own practices.
-Students will [sign up to present](https://docs.google.com/spreadsheets/d/1NTko878Fl9p0770zD9ozqkDBEx_74oQaFapaPRosaVo/edit#gid=0) on a work chosen from [a list](https://github.com/brianhouse/sound_art/blob/main/resources/sound_artworks.md) on a first-come, first-served basis (you may present on an artist not from the list with prior approval).
+Students will [sign up to present](https://docs.google.com/spreadsheets/d/1CPhcVVAViKSFwn7ufwh85ftbyqVCAH1wuNkG5fgo7ps/edit#gid=0) on a work chosen from [a list](https://github.com/brianhouse/sound_art/blob/main/resources/sound_artworks.md) on a first-come, first-served basis (you may present on an artist not from the list with prior approval).
 This presentation is 10% of your final grade.

 ### Reading
 Most classes will include discussion of short texts that address conceptual issues in sound art.
 You are required to read them before class and have questions and comments ready.
 Posting a short response (1-3 sentences) online before class begins will be worth 10% of your final grade (asking a question about something you didn't understand is an excellent use of a post).